Using the rejection sampling for finding tests: Simulations

 When the AR test is applied as a test of multivariate normality, it is compared with five state-of-the-art multivariate procedures: the energy test, the test proposed by \cite{Zhou&Shao2014}, referred to here as the $T_n$ test, test proposed by Henze and Zirkler (HZ test) \citep{Henze&Zirkler1990}, Royston's H test \citep{Royston1982}, and test proposed by Villasenor-Alva and Gonz\'alez-Estrada (VA-GE test) \citep{Villasenor&Gonzalez2009}.
 The $T_n$ test, HZ test, Royston's H test, and VA-GE test are computed with the R package \texttt{mvnormalTest}.
 The multivariate counterparts of the univariate distributions considered in the previous examples are used with dimension $p = 3$.
 The empirical power of each test is defined as the ratio of significant tests over 1000 Monte Carlo samples at $\alpha = 0.05$.
 Estimates of the power for the multivariate normality test are reported in Table \ref{tab:2}.

-The results presented in Table \ref{tab:2} indicate that the power of the AR test is lower than that of the other tests when the alternative distribution is the multivariate $t$-distribution, although its power increases sharply (more than triples) as the sample size grows.
+The results presented in Table \ref{tab:2} indicate that the power of the AR test is lower than that of the other tests when the alternative distribution is the multivariate $t$-distribution.
 In all other cases, the AR test is found to be the most powerful among the tests of multivariate normality considered.